Online Harms: Sextortion

-- Go to NeedHelpNow.ca if you are seeking guidance on what to do next.
+- Go to NeedHelpNow.ca for support and help on what to do next.

 - Report to Cybertip.ca.
-Concerns involving sextortion are forwarded to police.
+All concerns about sextortion are also forwarded to police.

-- In many cases, we reach out to services like Instagram and Snapchat to intervene in real-time to get the extorters’ accounts disabled.
+- In many cases, we reach out to services like Instagram and Snapchat to intervene in the moment to help get the sextorters’ accounts disabled.

-- Cybertip.ca staff work closely with the Support Services team to assist youth in crisis and help the youth/family through the incident.
+- Cybertip.ca staff work closely with our support services team to assist youth in crisis and help you and your family through the incident.

 Resources for youth